Greek letter society effect on youth identity: Monetary commitments

-Class and Identity Creation
+Class and identity creation

-Socioeconomic class has an effect on how an individual's identity is created.
+Socioeconomic class affects how an individual's identity is created.
 Because it is based heavily upon the social class and wealth of parents, young people generally have little mobility while in their youth to change their social class.
 Social class, both high and low, affects the future of youth.
 For many, it outlines what their future may hold and the availability of opportunity.
 College education, in itself, is a privilege because of increasing costs.
 As expectations inflate, more is needed to just meet bare-minimum requirements for success, and a college education has progressively become a norm, instead of a privilege.
-Upper middle class students in higher education were also more likely to be involved in internships and off-campus studies in conjunction with Greek Life.
+Upper middle-class students in higher education were also more likely to be involved in internships and off-campus studies in conjunction with Greek Life.
 Factoring in, as well, the opportunities that can arise from being involved in Greek life, such as job opportunities, networking opportunities, and employment through the organization, socioeconomic class becomes a determiner in later success in life Greek letter organizations provide connections to members across the world, including the United States, Canada, the United Kingdom, and the Philippines.
 Members.
-Members are automatically connected to active and alumni members of their own chapters, and of any Greek letter organization across the world.
-Members' connections gained through these privileged organizations offers opportunities and potential for success outside of just merit based success.
+Members are automatically connected to active and alumni members of their chapters, and any Greek letter organization across the world.
+Members' connections gained through these privileged organizations offers opportunities and potential for success outside of just merit-based success.
 Class, in its ability to gain these connections, begins, then, to offer success in life, no longer just relying on merit or advances through individual improvement.

-Race and Culture
+Race and culture

-Greek letter organizations welcome in an race or culture in their organizations.
+Greek letter organizations welcome any race or culture in their organizations.
 Because they are national organizations, they are not legally able to discriminate against a potential new member's race or culture.
 Because race and class are so closely linked when looking at privileged organizations like Greek life, the two both affect the membership.
 Just like class causes potential new members to be discouraged because of cost or financial pressures, those who do not fit the majority race of Greek letter organizations can also feel discouraged from joining.
-In the United States, African American youth have lower educational opportunities, creating the gap between races.
+In the United States, African American youth have lower educational opportunities, creating a gap between races.
 Since they are primarily affiliated with upper-middle class members, Greek letter organizations are also affiliated with Caucasian members, since lower income can be linked to those of color.

-Greek letter organizations are a primarily a Caucasian institution on college campuses.
-While they may not be outwardly discriminatory, historical links to Caucasian participation in Greek letter organizations causes a racial divide in members and non members.
+Greek letter organizations are primarily Caucasian institution on college campuses.
+While they may not be outwardly discriminatory, historical links to Caucasian participation in Greek letter organizations cause a racial divide between members and nonmembers.
 Members of different cultural backgrounds, such as women and men of Asian or Latino descent, may feel excluded or marginalized with the unanimity found in many chapters.